Richie (film): Plot

 On Christmas Eve, Annachi learns that Peter sold the statue to a smuggler in Kolkata who has allegedly run away to Thoothukudi.
 He is then also told by Radha that her long-lost son has returned last night from Kolkata.
 Sensing the connection between the two cases, Annachi sends Richie to retrieve the statue from Raghu.
 Richie forcefully brings Raghu onto one of his boats, where he tortures Peter in front of him as punishment for going behind Annachi's back.
 Richie then reveals to Raghu that when he was tormented at the reform school and can never change now.
 However, after taking the statue, he lets Raghu go but keeps Peter captive.
 Raghu returns to his mother and tells her to wait for him at the train station the next day so that they can leave the city forever.

 On Christmas morning, Raghu manages to track down the house of Murugesh, Richie's friend from the reform home and another member of Annachi's gang.
 Raghu steals the statue from the house and tries to run away but is captured by Richie and his men.
 Richie secretly tells Murugesh that he still cares for Raghu and he plans to let his former friend run away with the statue and his mother.
 However, while driving Raghu to the train station to meet his mother, Raghu starts to get suspicious of Richie's intentions and tries to kill him but ends up getting killed by his childhood friend.
 Murugesh and their other friends help Richie dispose of Raghu's body in the sea.
 Radha is shown waiting at the train station for Raghu, who will never come.

 Later in the evening, Sagayam is participating in the parade and stops at Annachi's house to bless his own son for the very first time in years.
 Meanwhile, Selvaa finds Peter's bloodied mask in Richie's jeep, which leads him to believe that Richie killed Peter.
-He steals Murugesh's gun and shoots Richie while he is dancing in the parade.
+He steals Murugesh's gun and guns Richie while he is dancing in the parade.
 Murugesh follows Selvaa and guns him down, too.
 Meanwhile, another one of Annachi's goons finds the statue and runs away with it, while the parade turns into a commotion.